codeaudit/SayKitSDK/roadmap.md

 #### Declarative Dialogues

 Modern iOS developers expect to build their graphical UIs in a declarative-style, using visual tools like Interface Builder instead of large blocks of view configuration code.
-We think defining conversational interfaces in imperative clode blocks is less than ideal as wellclumsy, and aim to provide declarative tools to define dialogue flows.
+When it comes to UI, declarative is typically better than imperative.
+We feel the same way about defining conversational interfaces and aim to provide declarative tools to allow for more natural definitions of dialogue flows.

 #### Always-on Listening Mode